Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Substance Abuse Counselor Degree Options in California

-As expected, California has its share of post-secondary degrees and programs that meet the certification requirements to become a substance abuse counselor.
+California offers dozens of post-secondary degrees and programs that meet certification requirements to become a substance abuse counselor.
+From community college certificates to doctoral programs, you’ll find options throughout the state.

-For example, CCs like College of the Redwoods, Fresno City College, and Long Beach City College all have CAADE-approved associate degree programs leading to certification.
-And for substance abuse counselors with aspirations of advancing their education, they also have a number of CAADE-approved programs at the bachelor’s and master’s levels.
-For example, California State University Fullerton offers an MS in Counseling that meets certification requirements.
+Community colleges like College of the Redwoods, Fresno City College, and Long Beach City College all offer CAADE-approved associate degree programs leading to certification.
+For substance abuse counselors seeking to advance their education, California also provides CAADE-approved programs at the bachelor’s and master’s levels.
+For example, California State University, Fullerton, offers an MS in Counseling that meets certification requirements.

-CADTP recognizes a number of SUD programs that meet certification requirements.
-Just some of the SUD education providers recognized by CADTP include American River College, which offers an AA in Chemical Dependency Studies, and the College of the Desert, which offers both an Alcohol and Drug Studies Certificate of Achievement and an AS in Alcohol and Drug Studies.
+CADTP recognizes numerous SUD programs that meet certification requirements.
+SUD education providers recognized by CADTP include American River College, which offers an AA in Chemical Dependency Studies, and the College of the Desert, which offers both an Alcohol and Drug Studies Certificate of Achievement and an AS in Alcohol and Drug Studies.

-And CCAPP maintains a list of CCAPP-approved schools like Palomar College, which offers an AS in Alcohol and Drug Studies, and the City College of San Francisco, which offers an Addiction & Recovery Counseling Certificate.
+CCAPP maintains a list of CCAPP-approved schools, such as Palomar College, which offers an AS in Alcohol and Drug Studies, and the City College of San Francisco, which provides an Addiction & Recovery Counseling Certificate.

 Allan Hancock College